The wait began in earnest on June 4, 1919.

 Yet it doesn’t take much effort to find glaring examples of racism among leaders of the suffrage movement.
-Black women were outright denied a place at the table in most of the leading organizations.
+Black women were denied a place at the table in most leading organizations.

 “I expect to plead not for the slave only, but for suffering humanity everywhere.
 Especially do I mean to labor for the elevation of my sex,” said Lucy Stone.